Let's find a way to infuse your life with more intention...

 Bio For Published Materials

-Dr. Tracy Cohn is a Professor of Psychology in Counseling Psychology in his 13th year at Radford University.
-He teaches in the doctoral program where he focuses on assessment, multiculturalism, substance abuse and addictive disorders, and human sexuality.
-Cohn manages an active research program that includes publishing, presenting, and lecturing in the areas of LGBT sexual health and wellness, stigma and strength theory, and trauma.
+Dr. Tracy Cohn is a professor of psychology.
+He has taught a variety of courses around assessment, multiculturalism, substance abuse and addictive disorders, and human sexuality.
+Dr. Cohn manages an active research program that includes publishing, presenting, and lecturing in the areas of LGBT sexual health and wellness, stigma and strength theory, and trauma.

 He is a Licensed Clinical Psychologist who maintains a busy clinical practice in Blacksburg, Virginia.
 He also provides consulting services as an executive coach, helping businesses and leaders throughout the country maximize the strengths and potential of their employees.

 Cohn completed his graduate training at the University of Kansas.
 During his graduate training, he was affiliated with community mental health centers, HIV/AIDS clinics, Veterans Affairs hospitals, and college counseling centers.
 He spent a number of years working with non-native English speakers with concerns related to cultural development and integration.
-Prior to coming to Radford University, Cohn worked on a Department of Labor grant, exploring how individuals with disabilities persist at their jobs.
+Prior to becoming a professor, Dr. Cohn worked on a Department of Labor grant, exploring how individuals with disabilities persist at their jobs.